 - The refuge will be open for the youth waterfowl hunt on Sept.
-22, 2018. - A map of the refuge is available online at wildlife.utah.gov/waterfowl. - · Leota Bottom is the only refuge area open to duck, goose and coot hunting. - · Access into Leota Bottom is limited to foot, bike, canoe, rowboat or electric motorized boats.
+19, 2020. - A map of the refuge is available online at wildlife.utah.qov/waterfowl. - Leota Bottom is the only refuge area open to duck, goose and coot hunting.
+Access into Leota Bottom is limited to foot, bike, canoe, rowboat or electric motorized boats.
 Gas-powered boats are not permitted. - Persons possessing, transporting, or carrying firearms on the refuge must comply with all provisions of state and local law.
-Firearms may only be discharged

-- according to refuge regulations (50 CFR 27.42 and 50 CFR 32.64).
+Firearms may only be discharged according to refuge regulations (50 CFR 27.42 and 50 CFR 32.64).
 Snipe and swan hunting are not allowed on the refuge. - The use of pits and permanent blinds is not allowed.
-The building of a temporary blind made of natural material is permitted, but is not allowed prior to opening day. - All hunters entering, using or occupying the refuge for waterfowl hunting must abide by all terms and conditions listed on the refuge website. - For more information call the refuge manager at 435-545-2522 or visit qo.usa.qov/chxWP.
+The building of a temporary blind made of natural material is permitted, but is not allowed prior to opening day. - All hunters entering, using or occupying the refuge for waterfowl hunting must abide by all terms and conditions listed on the refuge website.